 I have researched extensively looking for tricks and tips to help me write blog posts quickly since there are only so many hours in the day.
 If you’ve read my article how long it takes to write a blog post you’ll understand what I mean.

 I’m always looking for ways to improve how effectively I write, and over time I’ve got better.
 What follows then are my tips for how to be more effective in your writing and how to write blog posts quickly… or at least as quickly as possible!

-Blog Post Title List
+1. Brainstorm a Blog Post Title List

 Right at the start of the SideGains project, I brain dumped a list of article title ideas based upon my knowledge and experience.
 I used Google Docs to do this (and still do actually).

 Google Docs is free (you’ll need to set up a Google Account for this) but it meant I could work on it on my tablet while offline and upload it to my Google Drive later.
 Ideal for when you’re on the move.

 Anyway, these ideas were not generated by thinking about keywords to target.
 They were based upon ideas I thought would be useful to people with questions that my knowledge and experience might help to answer.

 I got quite excited about this and created a list running into several hundred ideas for blog posts.
 At that point I didn’t think much about it, but this was actually the start of me planning my posts.

 I constantly add to this list.
 As I go along I remove some of the ideas from the list… but I add many more!